DefGuard/docs/README.md

 * [Getting started](getting-started/one-line-install.md)\
   Lets you quickly set up your own Defguard instance to explore its features an user interface.
 * [Features and configuration](features/overview.md)\
-  Helps you, as a future Defguard administrator, get familiar with all of defguard's features and how to configure them to suit your needs.
+  Helps you, as a future Defguard administrator, get familiar with all of Defguard’s features and how to configure them to suit your needs.
 * [Deployment strategies](deployment-strategies/setting-up-your-instance.md)\
   Walks you through the most common deployment strategies to help you set up your Defguard instance as a production-grade solution.
 * [License](/broken/pages/vEBaL5Pdry1nZO8V50bh)\